MetaMask/metamask-docs/wallet/get-started/access-accounts.md

 }
 ```

-:::caution
+:::note
-MetaMask now returns the full list of accounts for which the user has permitted access to.
+`eth_accounts` now returns the full list of accounts for which the user has permitted access to.
-Previously, MetaMask returned at most one account in the `accounts` array.
+Previously, `eth_accounts` returned at most one account in the `accounts` array.
 The first account in the array will always be considered the user's "selected" account.
 :::